 User Knowledge in Management Decision-Making

 The Scientific Secretary gave a short presentation on integrating user knowledge in management decision-making, highlighting NAMMCO’s history of work on the topic, describing key issues for consideration and inviting discussion about how to move forward with this approach in light of the request from SC25 to develop a joint initiative between the CHM and the SC on the topic of struck and lost reporting.
+The presentation given by the Scientific Secretary was available on the NAMMCO web portal as document NAMMCO/27/MCJ/13.

 Comments from Member Countries